roc-lang/roc/TUTORIAL.md

 The rockin’ roc repl
 ```

-Try typing this in and pressing enter:
+Try typing this and pressing enter:

 ```coffee
 >> "Hello, World!"
 "Hello, World!" : Str
 ```

-Congratulations!
-You've just written your first Roc code!
+Congratulations, you've just written your first Roc code!

 Specifically, you entered the *expression* `"Hello, World!"` into the REPL,
 and the REPL printed it back out.
 It also printed `: Str`, which is the
 expression's type.
 We'll talk about types later; for now, we'll ignore the `:`
-and whatever comes after it whenever the REPL prints them.
+and whatever comes after it.

 Let's try putting in a more complicated expression: